Blog Layout

 Holidays often bring with them parties and gatherings with family and friends.
 There are a number of considerations and proactive strategies that you can use to help provide advance notice to your child and mitigate any discomfort these events may cause your child.

 • Pre-plan the menu - Plan/prep the meal ahead.
 There may be a special diet for children/others that you need to consider.
 Take this time to involve your child as well.
 “It’s always a fun time to bake or make cookies.
-Your child will feel that they are an important part of the process and you can take this opportunity to set up expectations of what’s to come,” shared Sumita.
+Your child will feel that they are an important part of the process, and you can take this opportunity to set up expectations of what’s to come,” shared Sumita.
 Another way to include others is making “grab bags” and bringing special snacks for your child/others to large gatherings/events.
 You can also share the menu with others/children in advance.

 • Designate a non-stimulatory room - If you can/are able to, designate an area of the event that will be a calming presence where a child can go and decompress without stimulation.
 Some items/activities can include weighted blankets, large pillows, or fidget toys.